 Emergency childcare may be required when your normal arrangements fall through or there is a disruption to your normal routine.
-In these circumstances, you may wish to use The Work + Family Space service which University staff are able to subscribe to.
-The Work + Family Space is available for all employees.
+In these circumstances, you may wish to use the My Family Care service which the University subscribes to.
+My Family Care is available for all employees.
 This service allows you to book an emergency nanny, nursery or childminder with as little as 2 hours' notice.
-All emergency care providers are vetted through The Work + Family Space's strict quality standards.
+All emergency care providers are vetted through My Family Care's strict quality standards.
 In order to book emergency care, a preferred emergency care provider(s) must be selected in advance and introductory visits must be made where appropriate.
 Once these have been agreed, you are free to book the emergency care within the limits of your arrangement.

-The subscription to The Work + Family Space covers the administration of this service, but it does not subsidise the cost of any care provided.
-All care costs will be charged directly to the employee via your The Work + Family Space account.
+The subscription to My Family Care covers the administration of this service, but it does not subsidise the cost of any care provided.
+All care costs will be charged directly to the employee via your My Family Care account.
 Other childcare providers are available.

-Further information on The Work + Family Space (previously known as My Family Care) and the additional services available through this benefit can be accessed via The Work + Family Space website.
+Further information on My Family Care and the additional services available through this benefit can be accessed here: